 The Bad News: If you were injured while working for Walmart in Florida, then in most cases Walmart does not owe you money for pain and suffering.
 Now if you were injured while working for Walmart, and a third-party (someone who is not a Walmart employee) caused your injuries, then you may be able to make a claim for damages (pain and suffering, medical bills and lost wages) against the person or company who caused your accident or incident.

 In this scenario, in Florida, Walmart would have a right to recover some of the money that it paid for your medical bills and lost wages if you are able to settle with the third-party company or insurance company (of the person who caused your accident).

-I have 4+ million dollars in gross settlements for personal injury cases in Florida, including car accidents, slip and falls, and cruise ships accidents.
-I want to represent you if you were injured in an accident in Florida, on a cruise ship or boat.
+I have $5 Million dollars in gross settlements for personal injury cases in Florida, including car accidents, slip and falls, and cruise ships accidents.
+I want to represent you if you were injured in an accident at Walmart in Florida or anywhere in Florida, or on a cruise ship or boat.
+I also want to represent you if you live in Florida.
 Call me now at (888) 594-3577 to Get a Free Consultation.
 There are No Fees or Costs Unless We Recover Money.